ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getMaxMintForVault.md

 `Promise`\<`bigint`\>

-Max amount of osTokens that can be minted
+A promise that resolves to the max amount of osTokens that can be minted